hackforla/tables/dev-docs/tables.md

 ### Volunteers Table

 The Volunteers Table is the main table for the project.
 It holds a list of all Hack for LA’s volunteers and new onboarded volunteers will be added to this table.
 Each row in the table represents a different volunteer.
-Each column in the table represents various data associated with a specific volunteer, and some of these columns are fields in the onboarding form new volunteers fill out during onboarding.
+Each column in the table represents various data associated with a specific volunteer, and some of these columns are fields in the onboarding form volunteers fill out during onboarding.
 There are two fields, cop_name and project_name, that have a relationship to two other tables (CoP and Projects).
 This allows these columns to have a specific selection of the rows from these other two tables.

 ### CoP Table